Legal updates

 More importantly, it confirmed that there are instances in which a WhatsApp message may constitute a legally binding contract.
 Had there been no conditionality to the message, and had the sender signed their name (i.e. ‘I transfer my share of southcote road to you, Sender’) the outcome may have been very different.

-This case is a helpful reminder of the law around creation of contracts via email.
-Signing off an email with your name, or sending an email knowing an automatic signature will be added, can both construe a legally binding contract.
+This case is also a helpful reminder of the law around creation of contracts via email: signing off an email with your name, or sending an email knowing an automatic signature will be added, can both constitute a legally binding contract.

 What steps should you take?